heismarques/heismarques/README.md

-- 👋 Hi, I’m @heismarques
+- 👋 Hi, I’m @jADEOZWALD
 - 👀 I’m interested in ...web designing and software development
-- 🌱 I’m currently learning ...programming
+- 🌱 I’m currently learning, designing and developing softwares
-- 💞️ I’m looking to collaborate on ...world best programmers
-- 📫 How to reach me ...contactshanravi@gmail.com
+- 📫 How to reach me ...contactjadeozwald@gmail.com

 <!---
 heismarques/heismarques is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.